 Affective Polarization Did Not Increase During the Coronavirus Pandemic

-We document trends in affective polarization during the coronavirus pandemic.
+We document trends in affective polarization during the COVID-19 pandemic.
 In our main measure, affective polarization is relatively flat between July 2019 and February 2020, then falls significantly around the onset of the pandemic.
-Two other data sources show no evidence of an increase in polarization around the onset of the pandemic.
-Finally, we show in an experiment that priming respondents to think about the coronavirus pandemic significantly reduces affective polarization.
+Three of five other data sources display a similar downward trend, with two of five data sources showing no significant change.
+A survey experiment shows that priming respondents to think about the onset of the COVID-19 pandemic significantly reduces affective polarization.